Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Parents play an important role in student success.
 School councils allow parents to participate in decisions that impact student learning.
-By contributing knowledge, perspective and ideas at school council meetings, parents are actively contributing to the success of the school community.

 Parents of students enrolled in the school must make up the majority of the school council.
 School councils may also decide to include one or more parents of children enrolled in an Early Childhood Services (ECS) program at the school or other individuals who have an interest in the school.